Data-Advantage/vibestack/step4-vibe/create-app.md

 - types/api/responses.ts (payment-related responses)
 - lib/hooks/use-subscription.ts

 Implement the webhook endpoint to process Stripe events.
-Create the necessary database schema updates to track subscription status.
+Ensure that there is a sufficient database schema to track subscription status.
 Build checkout session creation logic, and ensure proper synchronization between Stripe and the Supabase database.
 Implement proper error handling and webhook verification.
+Ask me for any ENV variables that are needed.
 ```

 # Prompt 5: Core UI Components